ashtonlevine/ConuHacks26/README.md

 ## How We Built It

-Due to time constraints and the power of AI models, we leveraged AI to help code our app with manual code reviews and tweaks.
+Due to time constraints and the power of AI models, we created the landing page using v0 and leveraged Cursor and Github Copilot AI to help code our app with manual code reviews and tweaks.
 The core architecture was designed around:

 - **Next.js App Router** for seamless navigation and API routes
 - **Supabase** for real-time database operations